A student-formed ensemble enjoys high-profile gigs and a quest for deeper understanding.

 Much of their 2015-16 academic year was focused on Andrew Norman’s The Companion Guide to Rome, a 30-minute series of musical portraits of nine Roman churches.
 Following two high-profile performances of the piece on the honors recital and at the Kennedy Center, the trio decided to deepen its relationship with the work through a trip to Rome.
 They wanted to capture the experience of being in each of the churches in an attempt to bring to life the artistic and interpretive processes of creating something inspired by previous works of art.
 Their Rome venture was supported by an XARTS grant, a competitive, adjudicated granting program administered through Oberlin’s Creativity and Leadership Project.

 With funding in place, they headed to Rome.
 There, they spent significant time in the churches featured in Norman’s work: gathering video footage, creating short audio recordings in the spaces, and writing about their experiences, all for use in the creation of a multimedia installation.
-(Their tour is chronicled in a Q&A on the Oberlin Conservatory Tumblr page.)
+(Read the Q&A below to learn more about their tour experience.)

 “One thing we learned through the entire process of this trip was to always ask—ask for help, ask for contacts, ask to see something extra, ask about the history," the trio wrote.
 "We learned and experienced so much, we connected with people at these churches, and we certainly developed as a team.
 And from that, we definitely feel more connected to the piece now that we have visited and experienced its inspiration for ourselves.
 The gestures feel more real, there’s less guesswork, we have a unified and solid vision of what these movements are referencing.
 But we also each have our own take and our own experiences to bring to the table, which will hopefully make for a more genuine and personalized performance.”